Agbakaizu/Data-Engineering-Journey/README.md

 WHERE first_name LIKE 'D%';      -- starts with D

 SELECT * FROM students
-WHERE first_name LIKE '%e';      -- ends with e

-SELECT * FROM students
 WHERE last_name LIKE '%o%';      -- contains o anywhere

 -- Combine LIKE with OR